Tips to Prevent Hearing Loss and Preserve Your Hearing

 1. Cognitive impairment and dementia

-2. Mental illnesses including depression, anxiety, and schizophrenia
+2. Mental illnesses, including depression, anxiety, and schizophrenia

 3. Social isolation, social skills, and relationship issues